some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The Load Balancing Option shall carry a Priority and Weight like the DNS-SRV records, which can be used to load balancing different service instances.
+The Load Balancing Option shall carry a Priority and Weight like the DNS-SRV records, which shall be used to load balancing different service instances.

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_770